 Please contact Phoebe to be put on the waiting list

-There will also be optional yoga with the brilliant Sophie Oakley.
+There will also be optional yoga.
 Massages can also be organised.

 The nearest airports to Cetinale are Florence and Pisa.
 Florence (75mins) is nearer than Pisa (110 mins), but the Pisa flights are more frequent and reliable, as Florence often cancels flights due to wind.

-A typical day could start with some warm up yoga, followed by a delicious breakfast in the sun.
-We will then paint for 2-3 hours and stop for lunch and a siesta.
-Painting will resume again for a few hours when it gets cooler and the light gets more beautiful.
-Phoebe will demonstrate by painting alongside you as she feels this is one of the best ways to learn.
-On the Tuesday, she will not be teaching (although she will be on hand for any questions) and there will be a day of leisure, with the possibility of visiting Florence, Siena or one of the many beautiful nearby hamlets.
-At no point is anything compulsory!
+A typical day could start with some warm up yoga, followed by a delicious breakfast.
+Painting will then commence for 2-3 hours and then stop for a break and lunch.
+After lunch we will carry on painting for another 2-3 hours or however long anyone wants to do and most people stop in time for some tea/ coffee and biscuits and a bit of down time before drinks, canapés and dinner.
+Phoebe will demonstrate occasionally by painting alongside you as she feels this is one of the best ways to learn.
+On the Tuesday, she will not be teaching (although she will be on hand for any questions) and there will be a day of leisure, with the possibility of visiting Florence, Siena or one of the many nearby hamlets.
+At no point is anything compulsory.

-Although this is primarily a landscape course Phoebe is very happy to do some still life teaching as well.
+Although this is primarily a landscape painting course Phoebe is very happy to do some still life or interior teaching as well.

 Please contact Isabella (firstname.lastname@example.org), the manager, to book a room or if you have any questions regarding the course.
 She can also help you with your travel arrangements to and from Villa Cetinale.
 Her telephone number is: +39 0577311147